zhangle/aliyun-oss-sdk/wiki/object.md

 ## Object

-In Aliyun OSS, the basic data unit that user operation is the Object.
+In ZAliyun OSS, the basic data unit that user operation is the Object.
 A single Object maximum size varies according to the way of uploading data, Put the Object way most can't more than 5 GB, using multipart Object way to upload size must not exceed 48.8 TB.
 Object contains the key, meta, and data.
 Among them, the key is the name of the Object.
 Meta is user's description of the object consists of a series of name-value pairs; The data is the object data.

 ## Name Spec